-NASA Dryden Flight Research Center, NASA Ames Research Center, Moffett Field, CA, Boeing Phantom Works, St. Louis, MO, the Institute for Scientific Research, West Virginia University, Fairmont, WV, and the Georgia Institute of Technology.
+Partners: NASA Dryden Flight Research Center, NASA Ames Research Center, Moffett Field, CA, Boeing Phantom Works, St. Louis, MO, the Institute for Scientific Research, West Virginia University, Fairmont, WV, and the Georgia Institute of Technology.

 Active Control Technology for Integrated Vehicles (ACTIVE), 1994 – 1998